Home » Blog » Banana Bread (No Baking Soda)

 Can I make banana bread without baking soda?

 Yes!
-Just follow this recipe for Banana Bread with no baking soda, for the perfect cafe-style banana loaf.
+Follow this recipe for Banana Bread without baking soda to achieve the perfect cafe-style banana loaf.

 How do you know when banana bread is properly cooked